 Check out Bernie in 1993 railing against NAFTA on the House floor before voting against it:

-As Bernie mentions in his editorial, these trade deals have off-shored a massive amount of decent paying jobs, and have closed tens of thousands of factories across our country.
+As Bernie mentions in this editorial, these trade deals have off-shored a massive amount of decent paying jobs, and have closed tens of thousands of factories across our country.
 Bernie believes we should have trade agreements that invest in America, and not off-shoring jobs.
-Learn all about Bernie’s trade policies here, but get a sneak-peek here, with Bernie’s quote on his opposition to the Trans-Pacific Partnership:
+Learn all about Bernie’s trade policies here,

 How else does Bernie plan on supporting American workers?

 Bernie believes that our jobs have to get better and better because happy and healthy workers will lead to increased productivity and a stronger economy.
-People are now working two and three jobs just to reach ends meet.
-66.5 percent of women and 85.8 percent of men are working more than 40 hours a week, many of them without paid vacation for leisure time, and little to no paid sick leave forcing them to go into work sick.
+Non-professional women often must take part-time work instead of full-time work, sometimes combining 2 or 3 jobs to earn enough money to pay the bills.
+66.5 percent of women and 85.8 percent of men are working more than 40 hours a week, many of them without paid vacation for leisure time, and little to no paid sick leave, forcing them to go into work sick.

 Reforming Broken Criminal Justice & Immigration Systems